philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 {% assign figure_path="/imgs/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective/mob-raises-communication-level-small.jpg" | absolute_url %}

 {% assign figure_alt="Infographics showing the positive self-reinforcing impact of mob programming on the level of abstraction of discussions.
-The more the mob works together -> The more it grows its own folklore -> The more the driver understands high-level queries -> The more the rest of the mob can have high-level discussions -> Eventually, the more productive the mob is -> THe more the mob works together -> ..." %}
+The more the mob works together -> The more it grows its own folklore -> The more the driver understands high-level queries -> The more the rest of the mob can have high-level discussions -> Eventually, the more productive the mob is -> The more the mob works together -> ..." %}

 {% capture figure_caption %}
 By [Philippe Bourgau]({{site.url}}), under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), [high resolution image]({{site.url}}/imgs/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective/mob-raises-communication-level.png)